mayleaf/ILoveSushi/README.md

 #### How to Use

 Copy code of script.js and paste it to each lecture's developement tool and press enter.
-Then the lecture will have finished.
+Then the lecture will be finished.